Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Abstract

 \section{Abstract}

 Code pre-trained language models (CPLMs) have received great attention since they can benefit various tasks that facilitate software development and maintenance.
 However, CPLMs are trained on massive open-source code, raising concerns about potential data infringement.
-This paper launches the first study of detecting unauthorized code use in CPLMs, i.e., Code Membership Inference (CMI) task.
-We design a framework \textsc{Buzzer} for different settings of CMI. \textsc{Buzzer} deploys several inference techniques, including distilling the target CPLM, ensemble inference, and unimodal and bimodal calibration.
+This paper launches the study of detecting unauthorized code use in CPLMs, i.e., Code Membership Inference (CMI) task.
+We design a framework \textsc{Buzzer} for different settings of CMI. \textsc{Buzzer} deploys several inference techniques, including signal extraction from pre-training tasks, hard-to-learn sample calibration and weighted inference, to identify code membership status accurately.
 Extensive experiments show that CMI can be achieved with high accuracy using \textsc{Buzzer}.
 Hence, \textsc{Buzzer} can serve as a \task tool and help protect intellectual property rights.
+The implementation of \textsc{Buzzer} is available at: \url{https://github.com/KDEGroup/Buzzer}.